 Do you take HRT?

 I take the gel HRT and take it in the morning and night.
 I haven’t tried being without it yet, as I’m so young it’s highly recommended I continue taking it for quite a few years yet, maybe 15.
-You can take CBD and HRT together, so I think why not!
+You can take CBD and HRT together (no drug interactions reported) so I think why not!